Caseyshea96/GeoBay/docs/installation.md

 pip install geobay
 ```

-This is the preferred method to install GeoProject510, as it will always install the most recent stable release.
+This is the preferred method to install Geobay, as it will always install the most recent stable release.

 If you don't have [pip](https://pip.pypa.io) installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.